 - [In] 1967, 26 people were poisoned because of the consumption of moldy rice […] in Taiwan.

 - An outbreak of aflatoxicosis affecting humans, reported in India, led to the death of 100 people in 1974.

-- Another outbreak was reported in India in 1995.
+- Official reported another outbreak in India in 1995.
 [This time, it affected] 1,424 people due to sorghum and maize contaminated with fumonisin.